-I recently became acquainted with this spiralized cucumber summer salad while hanging out with Shasta (who I’ve long considered to be my soul sister) after a vigorous training run (I’m getting ready to run The Hood to Coast Relay…again).
-Shasta’s mom and our friend Matt had just ordered some food from a local Cuban restaurant and the offer of sharing this cool as a cuke salad after a hard workout and hot summer day sounded great.
-The fresh cucumber combined with citrusy lime juice and sweet mango were refreshing and flavorful.
+I recently became acquainted with this spiralized cucumber summer salad while hanging out with Shasta (who I've long considered to be my soul sister) after a vigorous training run (I'm getting ready to run The Hood to Coast Relay...again).
+Shasta's mom and our friend Matt had just ordered some food from a local Cuban restaurant and the offer of sharing this cool as a cuke salad after a hard workout and hot summer day sounded great.
+The fresh cucumber combined with citrusy lime juice and sweet mango was refreshing and flavorful.

-But per my tendency to analyze food, the salad was lacking the sufficient quantity of mango for my liking.
-And it was begging for some soft goat cheese (however, if you prefer vegan you’ll still enjoy this salad without the goat cheese).
-Also, somewhere in the salad there was supposed to be avocado but it was either too small to see or was completely forgotten.
+But per my tendency to analyze food, the salad was lacking a sufficient quantity of mango for my liking.
+And it was begging for some soft goat cheese (however, if you prefer vegan you'll still enjoy this salad without the goat cheese).
+Also, somewhere in the salad, there was supposed to be avocado but it was either too small to see or was completely forgotten.
 Avocado is a must.
 Always.

 But the general idea of the salad, particularly on a hot summer day, was perfect.
 And the simplicity of the salad caught my attention and was a definite win.
 A simplicity that in contrast to my dear friend Shasta's present-day situation has been anything but simple.

 Cancer has a way of sucking the simplicity out of life.
 In fact, there is nothing simple when battling cancer.
 And my dearest best friend has been warring against that evil for over three and half years now.

 Over the last three and half years, there have been